Diaspora in Action

 This report provides findings on the Somali diaspora response to the regional drought/crisis that affected Somaliland and Puntland in early 2016.
 The report includes a broad mapping exercise and discussion of responses from the European diaspora, as well as an overview and some more detailed case studies of actual responses in Somaliland and Puntland.

 Abaaraha meaning drought in Somali, is an online crisis mapping system in which urgent needs, deaths, malnutrition and IDP/feeding centres are mapped in order to promote and coordinate rapid responses.
 The site is based on phone calls, e-mails, tweets and online inputs from people on the ground, in the diaspora, organizations, and through social media alerts, including Viber and WhatsApp.
 The Abaaraha team assesses all information for accuracy and relevance before it appears online.
 The system was established by five SomaliSwedish tech developers and social activists in response to the drought, and was launched on 16 March 2017.

 Syrian diaspora communities began to dispatch food aid to affected communities inside Syria and refugees in neighbouring countries since mid-2011.
 Since then, they have disseminated medical supplies, equipment and drugs as well as provided cash for hospital maintenance and salaries for doctors to render care to the sick, organised aid deliveries of tent materials, clothing and fuel; and educated/provided scholarships and school materials for Syrian children and youth in emergency situations.

-Numerous humanitarian organisations established by Syrian diaspora are today at the forefront of the humanitarian response, providing medical care and relief inside hard-to-reach areas across lines in almost every Syrian province (Svoboda and Pantuliano: 2015).
+Numerous humanitarian organisations established by Syrian diaspora are today at the forefront of the humanitarian response, providing medical care and relief inside hard-to-reach areas across lines in almost every Syrian province International and local/diaspora actors in the Syria response.
+A diverging set of systems?, Svoboda and Pantuliano, ODI, 2015.